scenee/relax/README.md

 # Relax

-Relax is a lazy(yes, just for laziness) release tool for iOS App distributions for who you don't want to be bothering with codesign and Xcode stuffs!!
+Relax is a lazy(yes, just for laziness) release tool for iOS developers who don't want to be bothering with codesign and Xcode stuffs!!

-You just configure `scheme` and `provisioning_profile` for a distribution.
+You just configure `scheme` and `provisioning_profile` to build archive and ipa files.

 You don't need to waste your time for codesigning problem especially on your CI workflow.
 Relax will save your time.
 It's hard to understand `xcodebuild` stuff, for example, codesigning mechanism.
 Relax takes care of much of the hassle of them. so you can focus on development.

-Relax is not faster than xcodebuild, but simple.
+Relax is not faster than xcodebuild, but more simple.

 Relax is..

 - **Easy**
     - You just configure `scheme`, `provisioning_profile`.
-    - Relax generates a suitable ExportOptions.plist from `provisioning_profile`.
+    - Relax generates an ExportOptions.plist from `provisioning_profile`.
+    - Relax switches the codesigning mode **from Automatic to Manual automatically**.
 - **Reproducible**
-    - Relax builds an app only on **'Manual' signing** to prevent codesigning problems and make a build reproducible.
+    - Relax builds an app **only on 'Manual' signing mode** to prevent codesigning problems and make a build reproducible.
-    - Relax switches the codesigning mode **from Automatic to Manual automatically**.
     - You can create an **isolated keychain db** with Relax.
-You could reproduce a build in your local machine if you use it.
+You could reproduce a build in your local machine as well if you use it.
 See `keychain` command.
 - **Fine-tunable**
-    - Easy to configure and understand multi distributions(i.e. adhoc, enterprise & appstore) having a few differences on code signing, Info.plist, Build Settings in Relfile.
+    - Relfile helps you to configure and understand multi distributions(i.e. adhoc, enterprise & appstore) having a few differences on code signing, Info.plist, Build Settings.
-    - You can tune your Info.plist and Xcode build settings for the differences on each distribution.
-    - No longer need to create many xcconfig files or build 'configuration's in your project.
+    - You no longer need to use many xcconfig files or build configurations in your project for the differences.

 # Installation